itaru2622/bluesky-selfhost-env/README.md

   - *.mysky.local.com  : 192.168.1.51
 ```

-the above would be described in bind9 configuration file as below:
+The above would be described in bind9 configuration file as below:

 ```
 ::::::::::::::